Tremont, Camino, Carson, and Henson share the same underlying structure and functionality. This guide applies to all these templates.

 Use the Social Icons section of the Style Editor to adjust their size, color, style, and shape.

-If your site has a Products Page, use the Cart Link Display tweak in the Header section of the Style Editor to hide or display a shopping cart link next to the Main Navigation links.
+If your site has a Products Page, use the Shopping Cart section of the Style Editor to choose how your shopping cart displays, including:

 Use the Site section of the Style Editor to adjust the padding around your site's content: